Jalastin/ECS-189L-Project/ProjectDocument.md

 ![](./ExampleImages/AnimationTab.PNG)

 Next, I had to utilize Unity’s animation state machine to create transitions between the different animations.
 In the picture below, idling is the entry state, and there are two additional ones: Throwing and ActualFalling.
 Idling is able to reach Throwing if the Throw boolean parameter is true and the same is for ActualFalling and Fall.
-Throwing and ActualFalling can transition back to idling if Throw or Fall, respectively, are false.
+Throwing or ActualFalling can transition back to idling if Throw or Fall, respectively, are false.
 An additional transition from ActualFalling to Throwing based on Throw is necessary to account for throwing while falling.

 ![](./ExampleImages/AnimationStateMachine.PNG)